TACC/Lmod/docs/source/020_advanced.rst

 This will prepend ``/path/to/personal/modulefiles`` to the ``MODULEPATH`` environment variable.
 This means that any modulefiles defined here will be used instead of the system modules.
+There is a possible exception where defaults will override this selection.
+(See the next section :ref:`finding_w_same_name-label` for more details).

-Suppose that the user creates a directory called ``$HOME/modulefiles`` and they want a personal copy of the "git" package and they do the usual "tar, configure, make, make install" steps::
+Suppose that the user creates a directory called ``$HOME/modulefiles`` and they want a personal copy of the "git" package.
+They do the usual "tar, configure, make, make install" steps::

     $ wget https://www.kernel.org/pub/software/scm/git/git-2.6.2.tar.gz